 We can thank the Willamette River, along with visionary park developers, for this thoughtfully created, ever changing, forever beautiful gift to the region.

 Here you’ll meander alone on quiet trails, cavort in the river with “kids” of all ages, fire up a grill for hotdogs, toss a frisbee, play pickleball with friends, host a wedding, run the dog, swim, or rent a kayak.
-We’ve even witnessed communal baptisms at George Rogers Park.
+We’ve even witnessed communal, full body baptisms in the river at George Rogers Park.

 But perhaps the trajectory for this region would have been quite different if not for The Oregon Iron Company, established in 1865.
 It was the first company west of the Rocky Mountains to smelt iron.
 Restored remnants of the Oregon Iron Company Furnace are in George Rogers Park.